tsuki-lang/tsuki/spec.md

 ## `Ptr[T]`, `PtrVar[T]`, `PtrArray[T]`, and `PtrVarArray[T]`

 The `Ptr` type is used for creating and manipulating unmanaged pointers to data.
-Though it looks like a normal type, it's actually a magic type implemented in the compiler itself. `Ptr[T]` acts similar to `^T`, and `PtrVar[T]` acts similar to `^var T`, but their lifetime is not managed by the compiler.
+Though it looks like a normal type, it's actually a magic type implemented in the compiler itself. `Ptr[T]` acts similarly to `^T`, and `PtrVar[T]` acts similar to `^var T`, but their lifetime is not managed by the compiler.
 They can be created freely by using their `to` functions, and they can be dereferenced just like regular pointers:

 ```
 var x = 1